Pedro Infante: Childhood and early career

 In Mexico City, he sang the songs of composers including Alberto Cervantes, José Alfredo Jiménez, Cuco Sánchez, Tomás Méndez, Rubén Fuentes, (some of the most renowned composers from the golden age of Mexican Cinema) Salvador Flores Rivera (Chava Flores) (better known for his humorous songs), René Touzet and others.
-His first musical recording El Soldado Raso (The Private) was made on 19 November 1943, for the Peerless Records Company.
-Infante first appeared as an extra in the movie En un Burro Tres Baturros (Three Men from Aragon on a Donkey), or the more correct and succinct transliteration, "Three Baturros on a Burro".
+His first musical recording, El Soldado Raso (The Private), was made on 19 November 1943 for the Peerless Records Company.
+Infante first appeared as an extra in the movie En un Burro Tres Baturros (Three Men from Aragon on a Donkey), or the more correct and succinct transliteration, "Three Baturros on a Burro.”
 His career as an actor in leading roles started with La Feria de Las Flores (The Fair of Flowers), literally translated as "The Flower Carnival," in 1943.

-In that same year, a friend and neighbor of Infante's wife, Carmen Barajas Sandoval, offered to introduce them to Jorge Negrete, a singer whom he admired.
-Barajas, who knew people in the business as she was the aunt of the child actress Angélica María, worked then at the Sindicato de Trabajadores de la Producción Cinematográfica, S.T.P.C.
+In that same year, Mexican writer Carmen Barajas Sandoval, a friend and neighbor of Infante's wife, offered to introduce them to Jorge Negrete, a singer he admired.
+Barajas, the aunt of the child actress Angélica María, worked at the Sindicato de Trabajadores de la Producción Cinematográfica, S.T.P.C.
 (Union of Cinema Production Workers).
-She succeeded in convincing Negrete to recommend Infante to the producer Ismael Rodríguez, and others.
+She convinced Negrete to recommend Infante to the producer Ismael Rodríguez and others.
 As a result, he was invited to appear in different pictures, such as Vuelve el Ametralladora (The Machine Gun Returns).

 While married to María Luisa León, Infante met the dancer Lupita Torrentera Bablot (b.
 2 November 1931), with whom he had three children: Graciela Margarita (26 September 1947 – 20 January 1949, poliomyelitis), Pedro Infante Jr. (31 March 1950 – 1 April 2009, suicide), and Guadalupe Infante Torrentera (b.
 3 October 1951).
 Irma Infante (b.
 27 March 1955) was born from his marriage to young actress Irma Dorantes.

 Actor

-Infante appeared in such motion pictures as:
+Infante acted in over 60 films, 30 of them with his brother Ángel.
+His career spanned the golden age of Mexican cinema.
+He appeared in such motion pictures as: